 5. Follow epic and iconic routes

-Whether it’s following in the footsteps of the early merchants and traders who travelled the Silk Road, carving a path down the spine of the Americas from Anchorage to Ushuaia, or meeting the many faces of Africa on a mammoth journey from Dakar to Cape Town, travelling overland allows you to recreate the old ways of travelling, and to fully appreciate how the land changes from country to country and continent and continent, in a way that’s just not possible when travelling on trains and planes.
+Whether it’s following in the footsteps of the early merchants and traders who travelled the Silk Road of Asia, carving a path down the spine of the Americas from Anchorage to Ushuaia, or meeting the many faces of Africa on a mammoth journey from Dakar to Cape Town, travelling overland in a truck allows you to recreate the old ways of travelling, and to fully appreciate how the land changes from country to country and continent and continent, in a way that’s just not possible when travelling on trains, buses and airplanes.